 To find out how we use the information we collect about you, and your rights in relation to that information, please see our privacy notice.

-The register office is currently open for urgent priority appointments only.
-Please complete this form if you need an appointment to give notice if you are getting married or forming a civil partnership within the next three months
+The register office is currently open for appointments and booking is available here.
+Please complete this form if you need an urgent appointment to give notice if you are getting married or forming a civil partnership within the next two months and you cannot find an appointment in time for your ceremony.